Unforgiving. Historic. Gnarly. Do you have what it takes?

 Carry your own Advil, Tylenol, aspirin, etc. in a small plastic ziploc type bag

-DNF's / dropping from the race
+DNF's / dropping from the race - at aid stations

 Give the bottom portion of your bib and your chip / strap to the aid station captain.
 The remote aid stations will have the ham radio person call the drop in to race HQ and write your bib number and drop time on a white board so your crew / family knows.